Kurt Student: World War II

-During airborne operations in the Battle of Rotterdam, Student was almost taken prisoner, and was shot in the head – by what was later determined to be a stray German round.
-His capture was halted by the Rotterdam Blitz on 14 May and subsequent capitulation of the Netherlands.
+During airborne operations in the Battle of Rotterdam of 10 to 14 May 1940, Student was almost taken prisoner, and was shot in the head – by what was later determined to be a stray German round.
+His capture was halted by the Rotterdam Blitz on 14 May and by the subsequent capitulation of the Netherlands.

 On 10 May 1940, the Fallschirmjäger performed a successful raid on the largest fort in the world at the time, Eben-Emael, manned by 1,200 Belgian troops.
 The raid was accomplished by an assault group which consisted of only 85 soldiers.
 It took the Fallschirmjäger only hours to take control of the fort.
 The fall of Eben-Emael opened up Belgium for invasion by Army Group B. For his role in the raid, Student was decorated with the Knight's Cross of the Iron Cross.